Supporting Home Learning for Pupils Unable to Attend School

-Our Remote Learning Leader in school is Miss Beedham, Head of School.
+Our Remote Learning Leader in school is Mrs Holcroft, Head of School.

 Our Governor responsible for Remote Learning is Mrs Marren, Chair of Governors.

 We use Purple Mash as the platform for our remote learning provision.
 A range of tasks and activities will support pupil learning and progress.
 All pupils in school have an individual log in for Purple Mash.
-Pupils from Classes 1-5 regularly use Purple Mash in school.
+Pupils regularly use Purple Mash in school.
 Class teachers will set work for all pupils each day on Purple Mash.
-In addition to this, class teachers will also add a daily plan of work for their class to the 'Remote Learning' section on their class page on the school website.
-We hope that this will be particularly useful if parents have more than one child completing learning at home.

 How long should it take my child to complete their work each day?

 We expect that remote learning will mirror the timetable for a usual school day as closely as possible.
 It is expected that Key Stage 1 pupils will access at least three hours of learning per day, with Key Stage 2 pupils accessing four hours per day.
-Class teachers will provide a daily plan to support pupils learning at home, however, pupils can choose to complete their work in a different order.
+Class teachers will provide daily learning, however, pupils can choose to complete their work in any order.
 It is important that pupils remember to have regular brain breaks throughout the day.

 There are some useful documents below which will help parents and pupils establish good home learning routines and also some top tips to support reading at home.

 School staff will monitor work that is completed by pupils at home each day.
 If a pupil has not completed their home learning on consecutive days or if school staff are concerned about the quality or amount of work a pupil has completed, parents will be contacted.